nikhil-salodkar/nikhil-salodkar.github.io/_posts/2022-12-22-fine-tuning-tasks.md

     duplicate document search, plagiarism detection, Contextual search etc
-- Clustering : When model is capable of generating appropriate embeddings of text where actual similar text is close to each other following some metric and dissimilar text are far away from each other, we can use clustering algorithms like K means to cluster documents informatively which can cluster based on similar topics or relevant criterion
+- Clustering : When model is capable of generating appropriate embeddings of text where actual similar text is close to each other following some metric and dissimilar text are far away from each other, we can use clustering algorithms like K means to cluster documents informatively based on similar topics or relevant criterion

-### How it works and fine-tuned
+### How it works
 Fine-tuning of appropriate embeddings generation can be done using creating suitable similarity/scoring function, and training the model by preparing right positive and negative samples.
 The idea will be to train the model parameters in such a way that similar items will have higher similarity score and dissimilar items will have very low or negative similarity scores.
 Loss function such as Triplet loss function, contrastive loss function and even simple cross entropy loss function could be utilized to fine-tune such model.
-The overview of this fine-tuning can be summarized using below diagram.

-To do : the diagram

-### Popular datasets
+SentenceBERT is one such example to achieve this.

 # Final thoughts
-As we saw, transformer models can be used to fine-tune many downstream NLP tasks, the reason for which they have become so popular.
-The use of such tasks in collaboration with each other can in turn help in building very complex applications in multiple domains including Entertainment and Social media, Medical and Pharma, Sales and Accounting, Banking or any other domain which needs processing and understanding large amount of textual data.
+Transformer models can be used to fine-tune many downstream NLP tasks, the reason for which they have become so popular.
+The variety of downstream tasks that could be easily trained on top of a pre-trained Language model has resulted in re-using of same transformer architecture backbone to be utilized to solve many complex problems.